siv2r/bit-optimus/README.md

 # Approach
 - Iteration 1:
   - sort the mempool data by the metric `fee/weight` in descenting order
-  - start add elememets to the block till its `weight` is less than `4000000`
+  - start add transactions to the block till its `weight` is less than `4000000`
   - **Improvement:** Find a single equivalent block for a block + parents
 - Iteration 2: coming soon